Business Ethics and CSR

 Economics

-The world economy continues to suffer in 2023 from a series of destabilizing shocks, including the most recent pandemic, the invasion of the Russian Federation in Ukraine, the consequent geopolitical shifts, and the effects they have on inflation, on supply chains, on commodity and energy markets, leading to soaring prices, fears concerning food insecurity and poverty, especially in emerging and developing countries.
+The world economy continues to suffer in 2024 from a series of destabilizing shocks, including the most recent pandemic, the invasion of the Russian Federation in Ukraine, the consequent geopolitical shifts, and the effects they have on inflation, on supply chains, on commodity and energy markets, leading to soaring prices, fears concerning food insecurity and poverty, especially in emerging and developing countries.

 This track aims at encouraging debates on the post-Covid international economics dynamics and policy response, making reference, among other issues, to trade models and policies, foreign direct investments, economic growth, government debt, inflation, stagflation, and long-term global, regional, and local impacts of the recent events.

-Challenges facing organisations and their employees are constantly increasing and acquiring new shapes.
-In the VUCA era of volatility, uncertainty, complexity and ambiguousness, crises in the forms of “black swans” (small probability but high impact events) or “grey rhinos” (large probability and high impact events) have become regular events with potential to create heavy losses (Chen et al., 2021).
 Given the turbulent times, organisational survival and effectiveness as well as employee well-being at work depend on the ability of organisations and employees to withstand and adapt to significant challenges, that is, on their resilience (Näswall et al., 2019).
 Resilience is commonly defined as “the ability to become strong, healthy, or successful again after something bad happens” (Merriam-Webster, 2015).

-Employee resilience captures the extent to which employees successfully deal with different changes and setbacks at work, to which they adapt accordingly to thrive in a new environment (Näswall et al., 2015; Britt et al., 2016; Caniëls and Hatak, 2022; Fischer et al, 2022).
+Employee resilience captures the extent to which employees successfully deal with different changes and setbacks at work, to which they adapt accordingly to thrive in a new environment (Näswall et al., 2015; Britt et al., 2016; Caniëls and Hatak, 2022; Fischer et al, 2022, Lu et al., 2023).
 More resilient employees are able to respond to the changing demands, tend to be more open to new experiences, and are emotionally capable of managing adversity (Branicki et al., 2016).
 Resilience is a positive internal resource (Liang and Cao, 2021) or the degree to which employees are able to maintain well-being (Scheibe et al., 2022).

 Organizational resilience refers to the ability of an organisation to increase its awareness of the risk environment and reduce its vulnerability, to constantly understand and adapt to changes, to reformulate business strategies in the face of changes, and finally to proactively react before changes are needed (Liang and Cao, 2021).
+Employee resilience and organisational resilience are interconnected leading to human and business sustainability (Su and Junge, 2023).

-Employee resilience and organisational resilience are interconnected leading to human and business sustainability.
 The mini-track welcomes presentations focusing on, but not limited to the following themes:

 – conceptualisation of employee resilience